Explore a diverse line-up of LGBTQ History Month books in this curated collection of fiction, nonfiction, and young adult reads.

 In 1994, Rodney Wilson, a high school history teacher from Missouri, established LGBTQ History Month.

 Thanks to his efforts, he gained the backing of the National Education Association’s General Assembly.
 This laid the groundwork for a dedicated month to celebrate LGBT history.
+You can discover more information on the history through the Library of Congress.

 Why Do We Celebrate Pride Month in June and LGBT History Month in October?